Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Protocol Labs/RFP-X.md

 # Impact
 > You can have a healthy fossil-fuel balance sheet, or a relatively healthy planet - but now that we know the numbers it looks like you cant have both. - Bill McKibben

-Without an implementation plan this research proposal means pretty little, we need to generate traction which comes from marketing and technological development.
+Without an implementation plan this research proposal means pretty little, we need to generate traction which comes from marketing and porduct development.
 To those ends we believe that coordinating development around the Regen Ledgers data-module and eco-credit modules are a pragmatic pathway and have submitted this governance proposal to the networks forum on commonwealth, along with a [background primer on ecosystem function from a market context](https://commonwealth.im/regen/discussion/9918-ecosystem-function-economics).

 At the moment accounting for impact in regenerative capital markets is particularly difficult from a quantitive standpoint as we are essentially trying to measure implicit values.
 Assuming the implementation plan linked above succeeds, we will actually be able to make such comparisons, which is a notion transformative enough to reshape entire capital markets; particularly to the financial benefits of proletariat stewards practicing Nature Based Solutions.
-Aside from these more grounded and pressing needs, we might consider the possibilities for society that are available should it transform into a fully fledged semantic web; perhaps a “[sentient commons](https://gitlab.com/the-sentient-commons/sentient-commons-outline)” or truely [Open Collective](https://opencollective.com/lunarpunk_labs) will emerge through interaction with our peers at [informal systems](https://informal.systems/)!
+Aside from these more grounded and pressing needs, we might consider the possibilities for society that are available should it transform into a fully fledged semantic web; perhaps a “[sentient commons](https://gitlab.com/the-sentient-commons/sentient-commons-outline)” or truly [Open Collective](https://opencollective.com/lunarpunk_labs) will emerge through interaction with our peers at [informal systems](https://informal.systems/)!

 In regards to advancing the field, a synthesis between General Systematics and Friston blankets has never been undertaken, though an exhaustive literature review of cognition and wholeness has yet to be undertaken by the author.